If you are applying for this course from within the UK click Apply Now

 If your qualification is not listed above, please contact the Student Administration team at studentadmin@sunderland.ac.uk for further advice.

-If you are studying a HND or Foundation Degree you may be able to enter onto the final year of our degree courses.
+If you're studying an HND or Foundation Degree, you may be able to enter the final year of our degree course.
 For more information, please contact studentadmin@sunderland.ac.uk.

 The annual, full-time fee for this course is: